Anonymous Meeting in Networks: Unknown upper bound on the size of the graph

 Consider the equivalence relation on the set of explorers $E_1, \dots ,E_k$, such that two explorers are equivalent if their memories in the final configuration are identical.
 Let $\cC_1,\dots, \cC_h$, where $h>1$, be the equivalence classes of this relation.
 Suppose w.l.o.g. that $\cC_1$ is a class of explorers with smallest seniority.
 We will use the following claim.

-{\bf Claim 2.} During the last exploration $EST^*$ of explorers in $\cC_1$, at least one of the following statements holds: \begin{itemize} \item an explorer from $\cC_1$ has visited a token of an explorer not belonging to $\cC_1$; \item a token of an explorer from $\cC_1$ has been visited by an explorer not belonging to $\cC_1$. \end{itemize}
+{{\bf Claim 3.}} During the last exploration $EST^*$ of explorers in $\cC_1$, at least one of the following statements holds: \begin{itemize} \item an explorer from $\cC_1$ has visited a token of an explorer not belonging to $\cC_1$; \item a token of an explorer from $\cC_1$ has been visited by an explorer not belonging to $\cC_1$. \end{itemize}

 In order to prove the claim consider two cases.
-If every node of the graph has been visited by some explorer from $\cC_1$ we will show that the first statement holds.
-Indeed, since explorers from $\cC_1$ have the smallest seniority, during their last execution of $EST^*$ all tokens are already at their respective nodes.
+If every node of the graph has been visited by some explorer from $\cC_1$, we will show that the first statement holds.
+Indeed, since explorers from $\cC_1$ have the smallest seniority, during their last execution of $EST^*$ all tokens{, which are in the final configuration,} are already at their respective nodes {(because otherwise there would be at least one token and its explorer in the final configuration that were created after the creation of the tokens from $\cC_1$, which would be a contradiction with the fact that explorers from $\cC_1$, and hence also their tokens, have the smallest seniority in the final configuration)}.
 Hence some explorers from $\cC_1$ must visit the tokens of explorers outside of $\cC_1$.
 Hence we can restrict attention to the second case, when some nodes of the graph have not been visited by any explorer from $\cC_1$.
 Notice that if there were no other classes than $\cC_1$, this could not occur.
 Indeed, we would be then in Case 1 (in which all explorers have identical memory).
 Thus Claim 1 would hold, which implies that all nodes must be visited by some explorer, in view of the graph connectivity.

 Hence the fact that some node is not visited by explorers from $\cC_1$ must be due to a meeting of some other agent (which is neither an explorer from $\cC_1$ nor a token of such an explorer) during their last exploration $EST^*$.
 What kind of a meeting can it be?
 It cannot be a meeting with an agent in state {\tt traveler} or {\tt searcher} because this would contradict that the last exploration was clean.
 For the same reason it cannot be a meeting of an explorer from $\cC_1$ with another explorer.
-This leaves only the two types of meetings specified in the claim, which finishes the proof of the claim.
+This leaves only the two types of meetings specified in the claim, which finishes the proof of the claim.\finclaim